college executive team

 Kathy O’Brien is the Senior Vice-President, Strategy, Communications and Advancement.
-She leads a tri-campus portfolio responsible for strategic planning, strategic enrolment management, the registrar’s office, student recruitment, marketing and communications, government relations, alumni engagement and fundraising activities, and community engagement.
+Kathy leads a tri-campus portfolio that includes corporate strategic planning, strategic enrolment management, the registrar’s office, global student recruitment, strategic marketing, corporate communications, government relations, alumni engagement and fundraising activities, and community engagement.
+The broad scope of the division captures the student experience from the beginning through to graduation and beyond.